Four Noble Truths

 The knowledge of duties (kicca-ñāṇa) is one of three kinds of knowledge connected to the Four Noble Truths, which are used as criteria for determining enlightenment: when a person truly knows the Four Noble Truths with these three kinds of knowledge (comprising twelve factors), he or she is said to be awakened. {856}

 These three kinds of knowledge are referred to collectively as ’knowledge and vision’ (ñāṇa-dassana).
-This knowledge and vision is comprised of three cycles or rounds (parivaṭṭa), constituting the three kinds of knowledge:9
+This knowledge and vision consists of three cycles or rounds (parivaṭṭa), constituting the three kinds of knowledge:9

 These three rounds occur in relation to each of the four truths, resulting in twelve factors (ākāra) of knowledge and vision.
 Knowledge and vision (ñāṇa-dassana) thus has three cycles (parivaṭṭa), containing twelve factors.